-Disney Dining Plan – What is it + Should You Get it
+Disney Dining Plan: What Is It & Should You Get it

 Going to Walt Disney World is full of decisions!
 Should I stay on site or off site?
 Should I go in the summer when it’s blistering hot, during the Holidays when it’s super crowded, or pull the kids out of school and go in the fall?